PCOS (PMOS) Nutrition

 Equally important is identifying and reducing pro-inflammatory dietary components.
 Ultra-processed foods, excess refined sugars, industrial seed oils high in omega-6 fatty acids, and excessive alcohol all contribute to systemic inflammation.
 I will work with you to find practical, enjoyable ways to shift the balance of your diet towards anti-inflammatory choices without making you feel as though you are on a restrictive regime.

-Emerging research has identified significant differences in the gut microbiome of women with PCOS compared with those without the condition.
+Emerging research has identified significant differences in the gut microbiome of women with PCOS/PMOS compared with those without the condition.
 Studies published inNature Medicine and The Journal of Clinical Investigation suggest that gut dysbiosis may contribute to the systemic inflammation and metabolic dysfunction seen in PCOS.
-A less diverse gut microbiome has been associated with higher androgen levels and greater insulin resistance.
+A less diverse gut microbiome has been associated with poorer metabolic outcomes.

-What to Expect in Your PCOS Nutrition Consultation
+What to Expect in Your PCOS/PMOS Nutrition Consultation

-I understand that by the time many women seek specialist nutrition support for PCOS, they have already tried multiple diets, read conflicting information online, and may feel frustrated or overwhelmed.
-My consultations are designed to be supportive, thorough, and completely non-judgemental.
+I understand that by the time many women seek nutrition support for PCOS/PMOS, they have already tried multiple diets, read conflicting information online, and may feel frustrated or overwhelmed.
+My consultations are designed to be supportive, practical, and completely non-judgemental.

 Before Your First Appointment